LambdaQs/arrays/src/README.md

 ```

 # Extending the source
 `make genclean` will clean up most of the auto-generated files except those by `bnfc`.
-Write modules assuming existence of the remaining source files which include those for the AST, the lexer and the parser specs, the print and show infrastructure, etc.
+Write modules assuming the existence of the remaining source files, which include those for the AST, the lexer and the parser specs, the print and show infrastructure, etc.

 # Examples from QAlgol (QPL '22):